 The Deputy Chief Administrative Officer (DCAO) supports the CAO and senior management in the implementation of Council direction and initiatives on corporate-wide matters with a focus on creating, implementing and enforcing internal controls and policies that will safeguard the Town’s financial assets.
 This department includes

-The Community Services works to build a healthy community and promote active lifestyles.
+The Community Services Department works to build a healthy community and promote active lifestyles.
 Our goal is to provide affordable and accessible recreation and cultural opportunities and experiences for all Georgina residents, ensuring that all recreation, parks and facilities are multi‐use, multi‐generational, accessible, inviting and responsive to the community’s needs.
 This department includes:

-Development Services promotes well managed growth and economic development and tourism through strategic land-use planning activities and marketing efforts.
-This Department processes and makes recommendations to Council on various applications for residential, commercial, industrial and institutional development proposals; and reviews and approves the design and construction of roads, sanitary sewage disposal, drinking water supply, grading and stormwater management facilities and other infrastructure needed to support new development.
-The Department is also responsible for the administration and enforcement of the Ontario Building Code as it relates to the construction or demolition of buildings and structures, and the installation and maintenance of on-site private sewage systems.
+Development Services promotes well-managed growth and economic development and tourism through strategic land-use planning activities and marketing efforts.
+This department processes and makes recommendations to Council on various applications for residential, commercial, industrial and institutional development proposals; and reviews and approves the design and construction of roads, sanitary sewage disposal, drinking water supply, grading and stormwater management facilities and other infrastructure needed to support new development.
+The department is also responsible for the administration and enforcement of the Ontario Building Code as it relates to the construction or demolition of buildings and structures, and the installation and maintenance of on-site private sewage systems.

 Fire and Rescue Services

-Georgina Fire and Rescue Services Department is a composite fire service and is responsible for the delivery of fire protection, ice/water rescue, technical rescue, prevention, public education and code enforcement.
+Georgina Fire and Rescue Services is a composite fire service and is responsible for the delivery of fire protection, ice/water rescue, technical rescue, prevention, public education and code enforcement.
 The department is also responsible for leading and coordinating the Town's Emergency Management Plan.
 Georgina Fire and Rescue Services has three stations located in Keswick, Pefferlaw and Sutton.